Stephen C. Pepper

 Zixia

-became a distinguished teacher-scholar of the Master’s thought for his age,
+distinguished teacher-scholar of the Master’s thought for his age, asked,

 “What does it signify?”